apache/mxnet/example/gluon/lipnet/README.md

 cd ./utils && python download_data.py --n_process=$(nproc)
 ```

-### (2) Preprocess the Data: Extracting the mouth images from a video and save it.
+### Option 2 (part 2) Preprocess the raw dataset: Extracting the mouth images from a video and save it

 * Using Face Landmark Detection(http://dlib.net/)

 #### Preprocess (preprocess_data.py)
 *  If there is no landmark, it download automatically.
 *  Using Face Landmark Detection, It extract the mouth from a video.

 - example:
  - video: ./data/mp4s/s2/bbbf7p.mpg
  - align(target): ./data/align/s2/bbbf7p.align
      : 'sil bin blue by f seven please sil'